buckmelton/dbc-passion-project/user-stories-mvp.md

 * D - User can select a time to drill for.
 * D - When time for drill is up, user can no longer enter input and no more words are presented.

+* C - User can see entire conjugation for any one verb.

 ## Priority 4